January 2020 – Vocational Subjects

 If you completed examinations with an old awarding body that no longer exists i.e NEA or LEAG please use this link here to find out who to contact for replacement documents.

-Please click the relevant links below to see the information from JCQ relating to examination statutory notices for 2018/2019.
+Please click the relevant links below to view JCQ (Joint Council for Qualifications) information relating to examination rules and regulations for 2012/20.

 Please click the link below to see our Parent and Candidate Exam Guide which answers the most frequently asked questions regarding the examinations process.

-If you have any queries or concerns relating to examinations please contact Ms R Boyles, Examination Manager
+If you have any queries or concerns relating to examinations please contact Ms R Boyles, Examinations & Cover Manager